Heisenberg-Organisation/Ticket-nft-move/README_NEW.md

 ### Smart Contracts

 The Metamask Snaps we have implemented invokes a method call to Aptos SDK which then triggers a method call in a smart contract.
-All the contracts deployed can be found in // move directory
+All the contracts deployed can be found in [move directory](./smart-contracts/move/sources)

 We have used 4 different modules.
 One file is designated for the artist marketplace (artist.move), another for social media (pool.move), a third for aptos transactions (apt_transactions.move), and the last file (funK.move) serves as the orchestrator, calling functions from each module.

-Detailed explanation of each function and structs can be found in // link readme of smart contract
+Detailed explanation of each function and structs can be found in [readme of smart contract](./smart-contracts/move/README.md).
 <p align="right">(<a href="#top">back to top</a>)</p>